2018 Labor Notes Conference, April 6-8 in Chicago

-Get in touch with the labor movement’s fighting spirit—meet us in Chicago!
-Registration now open.
+Get in touch with the labor movement's fighting spirit—meet us in Chicago!

 Labor Notes Conferences are the biggest gatherings out there of grassroots union activists, worker center leaders, and all-around troublemakers.

 - Join thousands of union members, officers, and labor activists who are on the front lines in our workplaces and our communities, organizing new workers and agitating together.
-Meet troublemakers from around the country and around the world.
+Meet troublemakers from across the country and around the world.

 - Organize with others in your union, industry, or campaign.
 Face-to-face meetings to share tactics and swap notes are the heart of the Labor Notes Conference.
 Join an existing industry, union, or caucus meeting—or contact us to set one up.

 Don’t miss a weekend of inspiration, education, and agitation.
-Register today!

 WE’LL BE THERE!